 Great For A Guest Bath

 In a guest bathroom or half bath, many of these things won’t apply: you won’t need to store many, if any, toiletries, and probably not a whole lot in the way of spare towels.
 But if you want to make it clear to your guests which towels are for show and which are for hand drying, opting for a vanity that puts a towel up front and center is a good way to get the point across.
-The hanging towel also helps create a more casual vibe, while a colorful modern design offers a cheery yet relaxed style in a space where you don’t need a lot of storage.
+The hanging towel also helps create a more casual vibe, which can help put guests at ease.

 Works For Master Bathrooms, Too